Large Scale Limit of the Observed Galaxy Power Spectrum

 For our reference model with $s_b = f_{\rm evo} =0$ we see that, on large scales, projection effects have a similar shape to a $b_\phi f_{\rm NL}\sim 1$ signal.
 The degeneracy between the two is not perfect, due to the presence of the cross-correlation between the ISW effect and the Newtonian term, and the one between lensing and gravitational potentials.
 Both effects do not scale exactly as $k^{-2}$ as a consequence of the integral along the line of sight.

 It is worth stressing that our findings do not imply that projection effects should be ignored until a sensitivity to $f_{\rm NL}\sim 1$ is reached.
-If projection effects, like lensing or wide-angle corrections, can be measured with enough signal-to-noise, not including them in the modeling could actually result in a biased estimate of the amplitude of local PNG.
+In an analysis of real data the importance of projection effects is estimated simultaneously with local PNG and other cosmological parameters, not by simply removing the contamination as discussed above.
+The final constraint will be the result of the complicated interplay between the signal one is trying to measure and the uncertainty, i.e.,~the cosmic variance, in the measurements themselves.
+If projection effects, like lensing or wide-angle corrections, can be measured with enough signal to noise, not including them in the modeling could actually result in a biased estimate of the amplitude of local PNG.
 A large positive value of $f_{\rm NL}$ could partially compensate, given the statistical uncertainties, for the missing terms in the theoretical model.
-A quantitative study of this problem would require the computation of the power spectrum covariance in presence of GR effects, which is not yet available and certainly goes beyond the scope of this work.
-For a discussion of this point for projected galaxy clustering see for example \cite{Camera:2014bwa, Alonso:2015sfa}.
+A quantitative study of this problem would require the computation of the power spectrum covariance in the presence of GR effects.
+This could have a non-negligible effect on the final constraint on $f_{\rm NL}$, since the latter improves very quickly as larger and larger scales are included in the analysis, due to its supposedly unique dependence on wave numbers, which is now shared with projection effects.
+An exact implementation of the analytical power spectrum covariance is still missing in the literature, with approximations of the full result only available in the flat sky limit and on scales where the window function is subdominant \cite{Wadekar:2019rdu}.
+Computing the exact analytical covariance in the presence of GR effects thus goes beyond the scope of this Letter, but we intend to return to it in forthcoming work.
+Tightly related to the estimate of the power spectrum covariance is the effect of observational systematic effects, like galactic foregrounds, which could severely limit, or even bias, the constraint on $f_{\rm NL}$, see e.g.,~Ref.~\cite{Rezaie:2021voi} for a recent investigation.
+A discussion of similar issues in projected galaxy clustering can be found in \cite{Camera:2014bwa, Alonso:2015sfa}.